MichaelDipilato/terminal-graph-solver/README.md

 - Support alternative input formats like CSV

 ## About
 This project is part of the Sound and Music Computing course at the University of Milan.
-Feel free to modify, extend, or adapt it to your needs.
-This project is licensed under the [MIT License](LICENSE).
+It is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this software with proper attribution.